MKLab-ITI/pygrank/README.md

-:bulb: Supervised metrics can also evaluate numpy arrays obtained from the ``as_dict=False`` ranking argument but support for this feature is still limited for ther metrics.
+:bulb: Supervised metrics can also evaluate numpy arrays obtained from the ``as_dict=False`` ranking argument but support for this feature is still limited.
 More extensive documentation of this feature will be provided in the future.

 ###### How to evaluate ranks with an unsupervised metric